Documentation

 },

-You'll notice that in the example above, product-summary.shelf requires other blocks as children, such as product-summary-name, to properly render the component.
+In the example above, product-summary.shelf requires other blocks as children, such as product-summary-name, to render the component properly.

-As previously mentioned, a component can be a crossroad for several different blocks, and therefore one of your theme's blocks may need to list other blocks to achieve the proper rendering results on the UI.
+As previously mentioned, a component can be a crossroad for multiple blocks.
+Therefore, one of your theme blocks may need to list other blocks to achieve the desired rendering on the UI.

-To build a component using several blocks, the main block can declare a blocks list onto itself, such as shelf#home, or it can declare a list of children blocks, as the product-summary.shelf block does.
+To build a component using multiple blocks, the main block can declare a blocks list, such as shelf#home, or a children list, as seen in the product-summary.shelf block.

 Contributors